Here's what made it into the Inflation Reduction Act and what got cut

 It's a way to clamp down on some 200 U.S. companies that avoid paying the standard 21% corporate tax rate, including some that end up paying no taxes at all.

-The new corporate minimum tax would kick in after the 2022 tax year and raise some $258 billion over the decade.
+The new corporate minimum tax would kick in after the 2022 tax year and raise more than $258 billion over the decade.

-The revenue would have been $313 billion, but Sinema insisted on one change to the 15% corporate minimum, allowing a depreciation deduction used by manufacturing industries.
+The revenue would have been higher, but Sinema insisted on one change to the 15% corporate minimum, allowing a depreciation deduction used by manufacturing industries.
 That shaves about $55 billion off the total revenue.

+To win over Sinema, Democrats dropped plans to close a tax loophole long enjoyed by wealthier Americans — so-called carried interest, which under current law taxes wealthy hedge fund managers and others at a 20% rate.

 Money is also raised by boosting the IRS to go after tax cheats.
 The bill proposes an $80 billion investment in taxpayer services, enforcement and modernization, which is projected to raise $203 billion in new revenue — a net gain of $124 billion over the decade.